Seb105/OSMtoArma/readme.md

 ### Defining custom objects

-You may add your own buildings to the build script. ```input_data\armaObjects.txt``` is parsed every time main.py is run.
+You may add your own buildings to the build script. ```input_data/armaObjects.txt``` is parsed every time main.py is run.
 The format is a list of lists with the following format:
 ```
 [
     [